jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Employment income
 (5) The person is allowed a deduction for an amount of expenditure or loss incurred on employment income other than under section CE 1(1)﻿(d) (Amounts derived in connection with employment).
 Deduction for benefit
-(6) If the person is the employing or contracting company for an employee share scheme beneficiary described in section CE 7(a)﻿(i) or (ii) (Meaning of employee share scheme) (the employee), the person has an amount of expenditure or loss calculated using the formula in subsection (7).
+(6) If the person is the employing or contracting company for an employee share scheme beneficiary described in section CE 7(a)﻿(i) or (ii) (Meaning of employee share scheme) (the employee), the person has an amount of expenditure or loss, arising on the share scheme taxing date, calculated using the formula in subsection (7).
 Formula
 (7) For the purposes of subsection (6), the amount of the expenditure or loss is the positive amount calculated using the formula—employee amount − previous deductions.
 Definition of items in formula